IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 Auto

-And try the HD version of problem channels instead of UHD.
+Test the HD version of the channel instead of UHD (especially for sports)

 4️⃣ Your TV Firmware Is Outdated (Common on LG webOS)